utkarshshrivastawa/Building-Machine-Learning-Model-from-Scratch/README.md

 # svm_model
 This version explicitly states that the code in question is specifically for creating a logistic regression model for  library creation

+# Contributions
+Contributions to this project are welcome!
+Whether it's suggesting improvements, adding new features, or refining the predictive model, your input is valuable.
+Feel free to fork the repository, make changes, and submit a pull request with your enhancements.